devcontainers/spec/proposals/client-post-attach-commands.md

 ## Spec changes

 - `postAttachCommand` will support an `object` form where the key is the unique name of the command and the value is the `string` or `array` command.
 Duplicate names are unsupport.
 - Implementations will no longer run `postAttachCommand` as part of the container lifecycle scripts but instead defer that responsibility to attaching clients.
+Clients may run the scripts at any point after they are attached and may be run concurrently with container lifecycle scripts.
-- Implementations will provide a `read-post-attach-commands` command which will parse post-attach commands from the config, interpolate variables, and output the final commands.
+- Implementations will provide a `read-post-attach-commands` command which will parse the post-attach commands from the config, interpolate variables, and output the final commands.
 Clients will use this to determine the commands they should run after attaching.

 ### Example 1: Single unnamed command